-Note due to the uncoupling, this introduces a splitting error of order $\mathcal{O}(\tau^2)$, so there is no improvement to using a higher order discretization in time \cite[Section 7.5]{John2016}.
+Note due to the uncoupling, this introduces a splitting error of order $\mathcal{O}(\tau^2)$, so there is no improvement to using a higher order discretisation in time \cite[Section 7.5]{John2016}.

 To solve this problem in the \DD{} approach we use the components previously introduced.
-Although, due to the advection term being divergence free, in \ddfem{} the advection has been implemented as a source term.
-To incorporate new terms for gradients and divergence.
+Although, due to the advection term being divergence-free, in \ddfem{} the advection has been implemented as a source term, so we need to incorporate new terms for gradients and divergence.
 For the gradient, we can follow the same approach as the mass term,

-Recall, \MixedZ{} (\ref{thm:mixed0adv}) and SBM (\ref{thm:SBMadv}) both require multiplying by $\phi^2$.
+Recall, \MixedZ{} (\cref{thm:mixed0adv}) and SBM (\cref{thm:SBMadv}) both require multiplying by $\phi^2$.

-In \cref{eq:HIPC2} we require the Neumann boundary condition, these are introduced in \cite{Li2009,Lervaag2015}.
+In \cref{eq:HIPC2} we require the Neumann boundary conditions; these were introduced by \citet{Li2009,Lervaag2015}.
 The following problems require homogeneous boundary conditions, so the term disappears from the equation.
 For example, changing the boundary conditions on the model problem \cref{eq:poisson},

 the \DD{} problem becomes,